ddnexus/pagy/docs/toolbox/paginator/keyset.md

   - Any combination of order directions
 - Unlikely the classic OFFSET pagination:
   - Its performance are reliably fast from start to end, no matter how big is your table.
   - It's completely accurate.
 Even with insertions or deletion of records during browsing, you will never have repeating or missing records
   - Does not suffer from `RangeError`s
     !!!

 - It **does not** support **ANY** helpers nor UI components, only API or infinite scrolling.

-However, the [:keynav](keynav_js) paginator uses KEYSET pagination and supports all the nav tags and helpers.
+!!!success

+Use the [:keynav_js](keynav_js.md) paginator for KEYSET pagination with alsomst complete UI support.
+!!!

 ```ruby Controller
 @pagy, @records = pagy(:keyset, set, **options)